echolab-stanford/prescribed_fires/README.md

 make all
 ```

-## Library configuration and experiments
+## Run your own configuration and experiments
-Balancing, estimation, and data management is done in Python.
 To easily run extraction from raw files (see more in [datasets](#datasets)) and run balancing and estimation, we use [Hydra][1], a configuration library that relies on a set of configuration files in YAML format to configure and re-run paper analysis.

 For instance, to build the main analysis dataset, we can use the following configuration file: